Star Spangled War Stories

-Star Spangled War Stories was the title of a comics anthology published by DC Comics that featured war-themed characters and stories.
+Star Spangled War Stories is the title of a comics anthology published by DC Comics that featured war-themed characters and stories.
 Among the features published in this series were writer-editor Robert Kanigher and artist Jerry Grandenetti's "Mademoiselle Marie", about a World War II French Resistance fighter, debuting in #84 (Aug.
 1959); The War that Time Forgot featuring the Suicide Squad, the "Enemy Ace" and the "Unknown Soldier".

 Publication history

 Original series

 Initially, Star Spangled War Stories was a retitling of Star-Spangled Comics and continued the numbering of its predecessor with #131.
 That lasted until #133, when DC rebooted the numbering with issue #3 — even though there had already been three issues before that.
 The end result was that there are two separate comics numbered as Star Spangled War Stories #131, #132 and #133 — the ones issued in 1952 and the ones issued in 1967.
 "The War that Time Forgot" was an ongoing feature introduced by writer Robert Kanigher and artist Ross Andru in issue #90 (May 1960).
 The Unknown Soldier became the lead feature in #151 (June–July 1970).

 Star-Spangled War Stories ran for over 200 issues from 1952 to 1977.
 The series ended with issue #204.
 With #205, the numbering resumed under the title of The Unknown Soldier.